Horace Ott

-Horace Ott (born April 15, 1933) is an American jazz and R&B composer, arranger, record producer, conductor and pianist, noted for his work since the late 1950s with a wide variety of artists including The Shirelles, Don Covay, Nina Simone, Houston Person, and the Village People.
+Horace Ott (born April 15, 1933) is an American jazz and R&B composer, arranger, record producer, conductor and pianist.
+He is noted for his work since the late 1950s with a wide variety of artists, including The Shirelles, Don Covay, Nina Simone, Houston Person, and the Village People.

 Biography

 Born in St. Matthews, South Carolina, he learned piano and attended Wilkinson High School in Orangeburg, where he played in the school band and started performing in, and writing for, a local jazz band.
 He studied music at South Carolina State University, graduating in 1955, and spent two years in the US Army from 1956 to 1958, playing in a marching band.

 Career

 1950s to 1960s

-In 1958 he moved to New York, working in a factory while playing in nightclubs in the evenings.
+In 1958 he moved to New York, where he worked in a factory while playing in nightclubs in the evenings.
 He met songwriter Luther Dixon, and had his first success writing arrangements for The Shirelles.
-He worked as a songwriter and arranger with musicians including Jackie Wilson, Don Covay, Hank Ballard, Dee Clark, Sam Cooke, Solomon Burke, and others.
+He worked as a songwriter and arranger with musicians including Jackie Wilson, Don Covay, Hank Ballard, Dee Clark, Sam Cooke and Solomon Burke.
 He arranged Doris Troy's 1963 hit "Just One Look".
 In 1964, he co-wrote "Don't Let Me Be Misunderstood" with Bennie Benjamin and Sol Marcus; the co-writing credit was given to Ott's wife, Gloria Caldwell, because as a BMI member Ott was not permitted to work with ASCAP members.
 The song was included on Nina Simone's album Broadway-Blues-Ballads, in an arrangement by Ott, and was later a hit for The Animals.
 He continued working with Nina Simone, arranging her 1968 hit "Ain't Got No, I Got Life", and also worked as an arranger in the late 1960s with Aretha Franklin, Eric Burdon, Bessie Banks, George Benson, Mary Wells, Jimmy McGriff, and many others.

-In 1969, Ott went to the UK, arriving on May 23rd.
+In 1969, Ott went to the UK, arriving on May 23.
 He was there to record Louisa Jane White, a young artist who had recently been discovered by pianist and arranger, Tommy Sanderson.
 At the time White was being managed by Al Grossman.
 Ott's role in setting up the recording session was for United States market potential.